 The U.S. Women’s Open is the oldest of the five LPGA major tournaments.
 The tournament had originally been played in July for much of its existence.
 However, in recent years, the U.S. Women’s open has been played in late May and early June.

-Established in 1942, the tournament brings together the best women’s professional amateur golfers.
+Established in 1942, the tournament brings together the best women’s professional and amateur golfers.
 The U.S. Women’s Open rotates to a different course each year.
-The tournament was played at Shoal Creek Golf and Country Club in Alabama in 2018.
-Over the next five years, it will alternate between the American southeast, south and west coast.
+The tournament was played at Lancaster Country Club in Pennsylvania in 2024, and alternates between courses around the country.

 Women’s PGA Championship